Syd Mead

-Sydney Jay Mead (July 18, 1933 – December 30, 2019) was an American industrial designer and neo-futurist concept artist, widely known for his designs for science-fiction films such as Blade Runner, Aliens and Tron.
+Sydney Jay Mead (July 18, 1933 – December 30, 2019) was an American industrial designer and neo-futurist concept artist.
+Initially known for his influential futuristic design work for industrial clients such as U.S. Steel, Philips, and Ford, he subsequently went on to create conceptual and world designs for science-fiction films such as Blade Runner, Aliens and Tron.
 Mead has been described as "the artist who illustrates the future" and "one of the most influential concept artists and industrial designers of our time."

-Life

 Early life

 Mead was born on July 18, 1933, in Saint Paul, Minnesota.
 His father was a Baptist minister, who read him pulp magazines, such as Buck Rogers and Flash Gordon, sparking his interest in science fiction.
 Mead was skilled in drawing at a young age.
 According to Mead, "by the time I was in high school I could draw the human figure, I could draw animals, and I had a sense of shading to show shape.
 I was really quite accomplished at that point with brush technique and so-forth."
 He described himself as being an "insular child."
 Mead graduated from high school in Colorado Springs, Colorado, in 1951.
 After serving a three-year enlistment in the U.S. Army, Mead attended the Art Center School in Los Angeles (now the Art Center College of Design, Pasadena), where he graduated in June 1959.